arangodb/arangodb/Documentation/Books/Users/Transactions/TransactionInvocation.md

 have not been declared in the *collections* array is never possible, regardless of the value of *allowImplicit*.

-!SUBSECTION Declaration of data modification and retrieval operations
+### Declaration of data modification and retrieval operations

 All data modification and retrieval operations that are to be executed inside the transaction need to be specified in a Javascript function, using the *action*